XBigTK13X/Snippets/backups/README.md

 6. Copy the files backup.py, syncs, and user to '''/usr/local/bin/bup'''
 7. Edit syncs to contain any directories you want backed up '''/client/path:::/server-backup-name'''
 8. Edit user to be your user's id
+9. Create a directory as bup on archer under /bup with the user's name
 9. Edit the root user's crontab '''sudo crontab -e'''
 10. Add this line '''@hourly cd /usr/local/bin/bup; python backup.py b'''